-Medicines

-- Please refer to your "Updated Home Medication List" given to you by your health care provider.
-These are the only medicines that your doctor wants you to take. - It is very important that you take stool softeners while taking pain medication.
+Call your doctor if you notice an increase in drainage or if the drainage has a bad odor.
+You may see some blood, but if heavy bleeding soaks one maxi pad within an hour, go to the nearest hospital ER right away.
+Medicines Please refer to your "Updated Home Medication List" given to you by your health care provider.
+These are the only medicines that your doctor wants you to take.
+It is very important that you take stool softeners while taking pain medication.
 This will help prevent constipation.

-Anti-coagulation therapy

-Patients who have surgery are at risk for a condition called Venous Thromboembolism (VTE).
-VTE is a condition that includes deep vein thrombosis (DVT), in which clots form in deep veins, and pulmonary embolism, a potentially fatal condition in which blood clots travel through veins to the lungs.

-You will get daily injections to prevent clots from forming.
+Anti-coagulation Therapy Patients who have surgery are at risk for a condition called Venous Thromboembolism (VTE).
+VTE is a condition that includes deep vein thrombosis (DVT), in which clots form in deep veins as well as Pulmonary embolism which is a potentially fatal condition in which blood clots travel through the veins to the lungs.
+You may get daily injections to prevent clots from forming.
 Before you go home from the hospital, you and your caregiver will learn how to give these injections.
 These injections will continue at home for about one month after your surgery.